 We are witness to a reality that many times an individual is caught up in a fire of desire, vengeance, and anger, wishing to run and insult someone who hurt him.
 Or sometimes he is caught up in a desire for honor or money.
 He spontaneously does everything in his power to attain them, without considering the results of his actions.
 This can occur in the home with his family, or at work, when he wishes to respond sharply and quickly to display his strength and wisdom.
 This, however, is a mistaken path and generally leads to error, since he did not carefully weigh his words or deeds, or consider what the results would be.
 He is ultimately filled with regret that he spoke or acted the way he did.
 But by then it is too late; he cannot reverse his actions, and the damage that has been done is difficult to rectify.
+If we take, for example, the Azaria trial; all of the noise has been caused by hastiness.
 However, when an individual is patient and weighs each word and deed carefully, and is not hasty to do everything that crosses his mind, then he will usually succeed, as we will learn from our parasha.